 Thanks to a small grant from the Yarra Ranges Council in 2018, we were able to offer a place at camp to a young, local musician from Warburton.
 We enjoyed having Acarya at camp so much that we decided to quarantine a portion of our scholarship fund each year for a Yarra Ranges local of any age.

 "I attended Stringmania in 2018 at 13 years of age, with the assistance of the Scholarship from the Yarra Ranges Shire.
 Stringmania was an amazing experience for me.
 I am a passionate violinist with a love for traditional Scottish music, so Stringmania was like a dream come true!
 I was instructed by talented tutors from all over the world, and the scholarship enabled this to happen.
 It helped me to gain confidence in learning to play by ear, to play with other musicians and to connect with great people.
 I am incredibly grateful for the experience and feel inspired by my week surrounded by musicians who are so passionate and willing to share their knowledge."

 The Judy Turner Scholarship

 The Judy Turner Scholarship is a full camp scholarship named in honour of Judy Turner, founder of the Melbourne Scottish Fiddle Club and its director from 1995 till 2011.
 Judy formed and led the first Stringmania committee in 2015 culminating in a highly successful event in 2016.
-This scholarship acknowledges her significant and ongoing contributions to the Australian folk music scene, through not only her own musical forays, but her support of young and emerging artists who will continue folk music traditions into the future.
-The awardee for this scholarship is selected each year based on demonstrated commitment and contribution to strengthening folk music in Australia.
-The full Judy Turner Scholarship will be awarded by Judy to one person.
+This scholarship acknowledges her significant and ongoing contributions to the Australian folk music scene, not only through her own musical forays, but through her support of young and emerging artists who will continue folk music traditions into the future.
+The awardee for this full scholarship is personally selected by Judy each year and is based on demonstrated commitment and contribution to strengthening folk music in Australia.

 2019 - Caleb